ironbar/aimo/docs/01_Business_Understanding.md

 - On AlphaCode there is a cheap way to filter bad solutions, and they can make 10 submits.
 Here I need to create the highest quality possible solution.
 Maybe I need a judge to score the candidate solutions.
   Judging might be easier than generating.
 Self-rewarding LLMs.
+- A good validation set is needed
+- The tokenizer might be relevant to have a good representation of the problem